Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: Downtown San Diego

 This interactive museum is a favorite among local parents, encouraging kids to think, play, and create through hands-on art, crafts, performing arts, and exhibits like the Sketch Aquarium.
-Babies under 12 months are free—and even little ones enjoy the colors, shapes, and watching older kids explore.
+Babies under 12 months are free, and even little ones enjoy the colors, shapes, and watching older kids explore.

 Looking for things to do in San Diego with babies?
 Babies under 12 months visit this museum for free.
 They love the colors and shapes, as well as watching other kids in motion.

-Tickets & Passes: Included with Go City San Diego or buy direct (children under age 1 are free)
+Best For: Ages 0-10 · Time: A few hours · Tickets: Included with Go City San Diego or buy direct (children under age 1 are free)

-19. San Diego Children’s Discovery Museum
+19. Children’s Museum of Discovery

 Location: Escondido